wanderson33245/The-Metal-Corpus/README.md

 ### AI integration

-The human-in-the-loop validation step is the most time-consuming part of the pipeline.
+The human-in-the-loop validation step is one of the more time-consuming parts of the pipeline.
 In a future extension of this project, I would like to train a classification model to automate it.
-With 2,048 validated previews in hand, the training data is there.
+With 2,048 validated previews in hand, I have plenty of training data.

 ---